A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: Background and Motivation

 Although approximate Riemann solvers have long since emerged as preferable to exact solvers for numerical computation, there is a small body of work devoted to developing fast exact Riemann solvers for the Euler equations of gas dynamics; the most advanced methods available were developed about 30 years ago \cite{gottlieb1988assessment,pike1993riemann}.
 We mention also one very recent project in which the exact solution was obtained by training a neural network \cite{gyrya2020machine}; however, evaluating the neural network was significantly slower than applying traditional approximate solvers.

+In simulation, exact solvers can be employed adaptively, to be used in regions of more extreme conditions, while approximate solvers are used in other regions \cite{toro1991,toro1993linearized,quirk1994alternative}.
 Exact solvers are also of independent interest, since they are required in the random choice method \cite{glimm1965solutions} and may be used for other theoretical purposes.
 Another potential application of the solvers discussed in this work are the ADER methods, which are designed to attain arbitrarily high order of accuracy for finite volume and finite element solution of balance laws, and require an approximation of the exact Riemann solution for the homogeneous system as an essential step; see e.g. \cite{titarev2002ader,toro2020ader,helzel2019ader}.
 Furthermore, it seems worthwhile to revisit the question of whether exact Riemann solvers may be of practical use, for three reasons.
 First, relative changes in the computational cost of flops versus memory access over the last two decades may mean that iterative solvers are now more competitive.
 Second, some new ideas have appeared in the literature recently regarding potential initial guesses and iterative methods.
 Third, many codes that make use of Riemann solvers also have other expensive computational parts; the cost of the iterative solver may not be dominant relative to these other components.
 If the cost is not prohibitive, a robust solver that guarantees a solution with a desired accuracy and required properties is attractive.

 We survey and test established methods, while also extending and improving them in various ways.
 Whereas previous studies \cite{gottlieb1988assessment,pike1993riemann} focused exclusively on the Euler equations, we also study the shallow water equations, which have a similar structure.
 We consider a wider range of initial guesses and iterative methods.

-Finally, we address some questions related to convergence criteria that prevented previous approaches from giving accurate results in certain regimes.
+We also address some questions related to convergence criteria that prevented previous approaches from giving accurate results in certain regimes.